 History of Sunderland Town Hall with images.

 Since 1835, council meetings took place in the Exchange Building in the old East End of Sunderland (right image).
-But, by 1870, pressure was mounting to remedy the situation and provide a building more appropriate to the needs.
+But, by 1870, pressure was mounting to remedy the situation and provide a building more appropriate to the needs while providing more dignity.

 Sunderland Town Hall Proposals